SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 ```

-To render a UI we use Angular's API (`ComponentFactoryResolver`, `ViewContainerRef`) and some DOM native manipulation operations.
+To render a UI we use Angular's API (`ComponentFactoryResolver`, `ViewContainerRef`) and some DOM native operations.

 **Example**